What is microsegmentation?

 By isolating every element – all clients, workloads, applications, virtual machines, and operating systems – into its own protective barrier that cannot be penetrated by attackers, organizations greatly reduce the attack surface of their network.
 Segmenting the network in this way makes it virtually impossible for attackers to move laterally within the network and cause damage.

 Cybersecurity experts credit excessive trust within the network as the leading cause of breaches being so extensive and damaging.
 Inside most networks, users and machines are free to connect to many assets, which is a lot more than they should or will ever need.
 This excessive trust leaves sensitive data and critical systems open to unauthorized use and makes it easy for attackers in the network to easily spread and access almost everything in that network.
 Zero Networks solves the problem of excessive trust by restricting the access of each and every device in the network to only what they need.

 How is Zero Networks solving the problem of excessive trust?

-The Zero Networks Access Orchestrator (ZNAO) is a cloud-based service that integrates with the existing IT, networking and cybersecurity infrastructure to observe and enforce least privilege network access policies.
+Zero Networks Segment is a cloud-based service that integrates with the existing IT, networking and cybersecurity infrastructure to observe and enforce least privilege network access policies.
 There are no agents to deploy or manage, no policies to continuously update.

-The Zero Networks Access Orchestrator maps all the communications within the network and then uses a patent-pending method to automatically create user and machine-level perimeter policies to confine access to only what is required.
+Zero Networks Segment maps all the communications within the network and then uses a patent-pending method to automatically create user and machine-level perimeter policies to confine access to only what is required.
 Organizations can see a simulation of how these policies will enforce access before clicking the button to roll them out.